UBC-MDS/speed_dating_analysis/README.md

 bash analysis_script_and_output_bash_file.sh
 ```

-**Note 1:** The output analysis report (`analysis_report.html`) is located in the output folder
+**Note1:** The output analysis report (`analysis_report.html`) is located in the output folder

-**Note2 :** If you would like to run only a portion or subset of the analyses, please open `analysis_script_and_output_bash_file.sh` and selectively run the commands in the root project folder in your terminal (if you are running the file locally) or the Rstudio Server terminal (if you are using a container).
+**Note2:** If you would like to run only a portion or subset of the analyses, please open `analysis_script_and_output_bash_file.sh` and selectively run the commands in the root project folder in your terminal (if you are running the file locally) or the Rstudio Server terminal (if you are using a container).

+**Note3:** VERY IMPORTANT: the containerizaiton solution is self-contained for running analysis and rendering reports, please do not try to activate the renv environment when you are using the containerized solution, which can overlay the plain container environment and lead to unexpected errors.

 #### Shutting Down the Container

 To shut down the container, run the following code:

 ```
-docker-compose down
+docker compose down
 ```

 ## License